bkaradzic/go-lz4/README.md

 go-lz4
 ======

-go-lz4 is port of LZ4 lossless compression algorithm to Go.The original C code is located at:
+go-lz4 is port of LZ4 lossless compression algorithm to Go.
+The original C code is located at:

 https://code.google.com/p/lz4/